OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 between us and the thing we want to do.

-There are a few strategies that can be applied incrementally to increase personal security and simultaneously reduce friction to “doing the right thing.”
+There are a few strategies that can be applied incrementally to increase personal security and simultaneously reduce friction to "doing the right thing."

 There are two hard and fast rules: